 - To create a clear and simple procedure for handling any type of request

-- Detail which approvals a user needs for each type of request.
+- The detail which approvals a user needs for each type of request.
 For example who needs to approve installing new software, procuring a license, etc.

 ITIL Service Delivery – 5 Steps